3. Functions

 =hlookup(value,table,row_index,[range_lookup])

-In the example below, the value is Surname
+In the example below, the value is Surname, the table is starts from A2 and spans to F22.

 then the row_index should be 16 and not 15.